CS2401-Fall2021/lab-8-BST/README.md

 *Important:* There may be duplicates, which should only occur ONLY ON THE RIGHT.
 If a left node is the same as the root then that is an error.

-## Part 2: Max depth (20 pts code, ~10 lines of code)
+## Part 2: Max height (20 pts code, ~10 lines of code)
-In Main.java implement treeDepth(Node root).
+In Main.java implement treeHeight(Node root).
 However we don't want to count duplicates!
 If we have the following tree:
  >       A
  >      / \
  >     A   A

-It's depth is only going to be 0 (aka we only count the root, which starts at depth 0).
+It's height is only going to be 0 (aka we only count the root, which has height 0).
  >       A
  >      / \
  >     A   A
  >        / \
  >       B   C

-Would have depth 1.
+Would have height 1.

 ## IF YOU DO NOT FINISH PART 2 BY END OF CLASS TUESDAY YOU ARE NOT ON TRACK TO COMPLETE THE LAB AND SHOULD COME TO OFFICE HOURS